 According to a Washington Post investigation released in 2014, state and local police had seized over $2.5 billion from citizens without warrants or indictments for crimes.
 The Post also reported that there was little oversight on how the police spent the money, sometimes buying luxury vehicles, high-powered firearms, and armored cars.

-Deputy Attorney General Rosenstein is encouraging opponents of asset forfeiture not to worry about the new policy.
-According to Rosenstein, the Justice Department will ensure that there are safeguards to prevent abuse.
+The deputy attorney general is encouraging opponents of asset forfeiture not to worry about the new policy.
+According to the deputy attorney general, the Justice Department will ensure that there are safeguards to prevent abuse.
 These will including an obligation for police departments about their rights and the status of the seizures, along with documenting probable cause for the seizures.